BenWong1097/monkey-circle-sandbox/MonkeyCircle/3_godot_simple_webrtc/README.md

 # Quickstart
 - Make sure to install [docker](https://www.docker.com/).
 - `webrtc_signaling` and `webrtc_signaling_server` have already been exported into their respective folders, so all that needs to be done is to start up docker.
-If you want to see the code, just unzip them and open them up in Godot Engine.
+If you want to see the code, just open them up in Godot Engine.
     - `cd` into this README's directory
     - Run `docker-compose up -d --build`
 - Once you've got everything working, head to `localhost` and try connecting multiple peers together.

 # Troubleshooting
 I ran into a lot of problems getting this to work, so this section is detected to calling them out.
 - To get WebRTC to work with Godot, I had to download a plugin.
-This plugin should already be included, but you may see `.dll` loading errors while launching the client Godot project in the Godot Engine.
+This plugin can be downloaded [here](https://github.com/godotengine/webrtc-native/releases).
+Extract into the client Godot project's base folder (`webrtc_signaling`).
+You may see `.dll` loading errors while launching the client Godot project in the Godot Engine.
 I used [Dependencies](https://github.com/lucasg/Dependencies) to find out any missing dll dependencies and downloaded them.
 - If you're getting an X11 error on your server docker container, it could be because you're not exporting the Godot server project correctly.
 Make sure that the project's export settings has the [dedicated server template](https://docs.godotengine.org/en/stable/tutorials/export/exporting_for_dedicated_servers.html) hooked up.

 # References